rfmineguy/2024_barebones_os/README.md

 # Context and technologies used
 - As I am developing this on my Mac, I had to setup quite a bit of build steps to get a functioning kernel binary out of it.
   Docker is used to run all the commands that are not supported on macos such as grub.
-- I realized early on a simple Makefile wasn't going to be enough for this project so I opted for a bash script that contained all the build commands (see [build.sh](https://github.com/rfmineguy/2024_barebones_os/blob/master/scripts/build.sh)).
+- I realized early on a simple Makefile wasn't going to be enough for this project so I opted for bash/powershell scripts that contain all the build commands.
+If you're on Windows, you'll use `scripts/build.ps1`.
+If you're on Linux/MacOS, you'll use `scripts/build.sh`

 # Uncomprehensive feature list
 - Global Descriptor Table